Combretum kraussii

-Combretum kraussii, the forest bushwillow, is a medium-sized to large tree of eastern South Africa, Eswatini and southern Mozambique, which is found within, or in the vicinity of forests.
+Combretum kraussii, the forest bushwillow, is a medium-sized to large tree in the family Combretaceae.
+It is found in eastern South Africa, Eswatini and southern Mozambique, in the vicinity of forests.
 The specific name commemorates Dr. F. Krauss who undertook a collecting trip to South Africa from 1838 to 1840.

 Description

 The trees are semi-deciduous, as spring leaves only partially replace old foliage.
 These forest trees become conspicuous in late spring, when the fresh leaves turn to a pale, almost white colour, before returning to green by mid-summer.
 In winter the foliage turns partially red or purple, which is shed just before flowering starts.
 The fresh clusters of four-winged fruit are a colourful red or yellowy red colour, before they dry to mid-brown.

 Biochemical

 Combretastatin B-1, a type of stilbenoid, can be found in C. kraussii.

 Relationships

 It is closely related to Combretum nelsonii which occurs in rockier habitats, and bears a resemblance to the larger leaved Combretum woodii, which is similarly distributed, but in bushveld.